 - Place a cherry in the center of each pineapple ring and distribute the remaining cherries equally in the pan.
 Set aside.

-- In a large bowl, using a hand mixer or stand mixer, beat butter and sugar until light and creamy.
+- Using a hand mixer or stand mixer, beat butter and sugar until light and creamy in a separate bowl.

 - Add half of the flour mixture and beat on medium-low speed just until combined.